fncbook/fnc/chapter8/minrescg.md

 ```{index} condition number; of a matrix
 ```

 The convergence of CG and MINRES is dependent on the eigenvalues of $\mathbf{A}$.
 In the HPD case the eigenvalues are real and positive, and they equal the singular values.
-Hence the condition number $\kappa$ is equal to the ratio of the largest eigenvalue to the smallest one.
+Hence, the condition number $\kappa$ is equal to the ratio of the largest eigenvalue to the smallest one.
 The following theorem suggests that MINRES and CG are not so different in convergence.

 ::::{prf:theorem} MINRES and CG convergence (definite case)
 :label: theorem-minrescg-converge